In this article

 These numbers will help you clearly see the costs of doing business and how much money you’re actually bringing in.
 Which you can then use to determine the steps you need to take to push for continual success and improvement.
 By tracking historical revenue and expenses to map to your P&L, you'll force yourself to understand exactly where you’re spending money in the business and where you’re making money too.
 Check out our page on P&L management for more information.

-3. Set a budget and stick to it
+3. Develop a budget and create cost systems

-• Make wise financial decisions to meet your business goals
+• Make informed financial decisions that align with your business objectives.

-• Stay on track to maximize your bottom line
+• Stay on course to maximize your bottom line.

 • What are the projected sales for the period?

-• What are the direct costs of sales?
-Consider materials, implementations, etc.
+• What are the direct costs of sales, such as materials and implementations?

 Modern business technology makes it easier to have visibility on every transaction and the power to reconcile your books in an instant.